bizzapp/bizzapp/README.md

-# Hello 😎 R17 Citizwn
+# Hello 😎 R17 Citizen

 ## We are BizzAPP, the IT division that supports business innovation and efficiency through application development and management.
 ### Business Innovative Zeal Application Platform